-- Phase II (2013–2017) of the Initiative saw the implementation of new poverty-environment mainstreaming projects in an additional five countries.
+- Phase II (2013–2017, extended to 2018) of the Initiative saw the implementation of new poverty-environment mainstreaming projects in an additional five countries.

 - In 2016, the Poverty-Environment Initiative supported 23 countries in four developing regions of the globe.

-- A new 5-year global programme, Poverty-Environment Action for Sustainable Development Goals, will be launched in January 2018.
+- A new 4-year global programme, Poverty-Environment Action for Sustainable Development Goals, will be launched in late 2018.